 When will the leasehold extension rules be changed?

 There’s no exact date for when the changes will come in yet, but the government says it hopes to pass the relevant legislation as soon as possible.

 The government estimates is the changes could save leaseholders between £1,000 – £10,000.
 Therefore, if you’re considering extending your lease you may want to think about waiting for the changes to be passed before you proceed.

-Please regularly check our resident news and keep an eye on our social channels for more updates on these reforms.
+Please regularly check our news and keep an eye on our social channels for more updates on these reforms.
 You can also subscribe to our monthly email newsletter for all the latest news and updates.

 Find out more